Execution Model

 Launch Domains

 Launch domain (exec::launch_domain) is used to define how many index points an index task should have.
 If no launch_domain is passed to the execute method, the default will be used.
-If a topology instance is passed the default is the number of colors that instance has.
+If the task uses a field or topology accessor, the default is the number of colors of the topology used.
 Otherwise, the default is to launch a single task.

 Example 3: MPI Tasks